2025–26 Seton Hall Pirates men's basketball team

-The 2025–26 Seton Hall Pirates men's basketball team represents Seton Hall University in the 2025–26 NCAA Division I men's basketball season.
+The 2025–26 Seton Hall Pirates men's basketball team represented Seton Hall University in the 2025–26 NCAA Division I men's basketball season.
 They are led by fourth-year head coach Shaheen Holloway.
-The Pirates play their home games at the Prudential Center in Newark, New Jersey, and Walsh Gymnasium in South Orange, New Jersey, as members of the Big East Conference.
+The Pirates played their home games at the Prudential Center in Newark, New Jersey, and Walsh Gymnasium in South Orange, New Jersey, as members of the Big East Conference.

+Following the team's loss in the Big East tournament, they announced on March 15, 2026 that they would not participate in any postseason tournaments.

 Previous season

-The Pirates finished the 2023–24 season a school worst 7–25, 2–18 in Big East play to finish in last place.
+The Pirates finished the 2024–25 season a school worst 7–25, 2–18 in Big East play to finish in last place.
 They were defeated by Villanova in the first round of the Big East tournament.